Romero027/DeathStarBench/hotelReservation/kubernetes/README.md

 ### Before you start

-- Ensure that the necessary local images have been made.
+- [OPTIONAL] Build and push docker images if you made changes.
-  - `<path-of-repo>/hotelReservation/kubernetes/scripts/build-docker-images.sh`, currently all images exists in the `salehsedghpour/<image-name>`.
+  - `<path-of-repo>/hotelReservation/kubernetes/scripts/build-docker-images.sh`, currently all images exists in the `xzhu0027/<image-name>`.
   if you intend to change it, remember to change the username in the build script and also all deployments as well.
+- [Kubernetes] Change the Nodename of all deployment and persistent volume.

 ### Deploy services

 - `kubectl apply -f service`